andrianid/aboutdesy/README.md

 Hi!
 This is my first project for MAP-DB Bootcamp.

 It is a static website.
-You can go to https://andrianid.github.io/aboutdesy to see the results!
-Thank you
+You can go to https://andrianid.github.io/aboutme to see the results!

+Thank youu :-)